lanterndata/lantern_extras/README.md

 In some systems you will need to specify `dlopen` search path, so the extension could load `ort` inside postgres.

-To do that create a file `/etc/ld.so.conf.d/onnx.conf` with content `/usr/local/lib/onnxruntime/lib`
+To do that create a file `/etc/ld.so.conf.d/onnx.conf` with content `/usr/local/lib/onnxruntime/lib` and run `ldconfig`

 This extension is written in Rust so requires Rust toolchain.
 Make sure Rust toolchain is installed before continuing The extension also uses `pgrx`.
 If pgrx is not already installed, use the following commands to install it: